imclab/archive/README.markdown

   cleaner to me.
 - Cleaning up the `custom.css` file and seperate the custom styles from the H5BP stuff, probably into a seperate file.

-New Features:

-- `Songs#index` should provide a possibilty to sort the list via a select tag with certain options:

-  - Newest Songs
-  - Oldest Songs
-  - Most Tagged Songs
-  - Less Tagged Songs